-Class A Common Stock
+Common Stock

-This is an initial public offering of Class A Common Stock of iPower Inc. We are selling [·] shares of our Class A Common Stock.
+This is an initial public offering of Common Stock of iPower Inc. We are selling 5,000,000 shares of our Common Stock, not including overallotments.

-Prior to this offering, there has been no public market for our Class A Common Stock.
-The initial public offering price is expected to be between \$00 and \$00 per share.
-We have applied to list our Class A Common Stock on the Nasdaq Capital Market, or Nasdaq, under the symbol "IPW."
+Prior to this offering, there has been no public market for our Common Stock.
+The initial public offering price is expected to be between \$9.00 and \$11.00 per share.
+We have applied to list our Common Stock on the Nasdaq Capital Market, or Nasdaq, under the symbol "IPW."

-There are 21,604,496 shares of Class A Common Stock outstanding as of the date of this prospectus.
-Our two founders own an aggregate of 16,046,668 shares of Class A Common Stock or 74.3% of the Class A Common Stock outstanding.
+There are 21,604,496 shares of Common Stock outstanding as of the date of this prospectus.
+Our two founders own an aggregate of 16,046,668 shares of Common Stock or 74.3% of the Common Stock outstanding and will own approximately 58.3% upon completion of this offering.